top of page

 Targets

-• Recognize that the possibility of interacting with the other in respect of the reception of his condition of Life starts first of all from a dimension of listening to themselves and the promotion of their physical, psychological and emotional balance.
-This awareness promotes a state of well-being that allows you to access a free and independent space, where you can both feel welcomed and safe together with the other.
+• Recognize that the possibility of interacting with others in respect of the reception of his condition of Life starts first of all from a dimension of listening to themselves and the promotion of their physical, psychological and emotional balance.[DF1] This awareness promotes a state of well-being that opens up a free and independent space, where participants can feel welcomed and safe together with each other.

 • Find through the comparison with the theatrical and artistic gaze, the possibilities to transmit your own feeling and interact with sensitivity, delicacy, precision and firmness to live together a pleasant and maybe regenerating experience for all.